Introduction to IoT Using Arduino Training Course

 - Big Data and analytics

-Achieving these goals requires more than just collecting vast amounts of data.
-"Making sense of these massive volumes of Big Data necessitates advanced tools and technologies capable of extracting valuable insights from a wide array of information," noted Tom Kalil and Fen Zhao of the White House Office of Science and Technology Policy in a blog post.
+However, achieving these outcomes requires more than just accumulating massive amounts of data.
+"Making sense of these volumes of Big Data requires cutting-edge tools and technologies that can analyze and extract useful knowledge from vast and diverse streams of information," noted Tom Kalil and Fen Zhao from the White House Office of Science and Technology Policy in a post on the OSTP Blog.

-To help agencies access these technologies, the White House launched the National Big Data Research and Development Initiative in 2012.
-This initiative allocated over $200 million to capitalize on the growth of Big Data and develop the necessary analytical tools.
+The White House took a significant step toward helping agencies identify these technologies by establishing the National Big Data Research and Development Initiative in 2012.
+This initiative allocated over $200 million to maximize the potential of the Big Data explosion and the necessary analytical tools.

-Effective data analysis is another major hurdle.
-Many agencies use commercial tools to sift through vast amounts of data, identifying trends that enhance operational efficiency.
-A recent MeriTalk study found that federal IT executives believe Big Data could help agencies save over $500 billion while also meeting mission objectives.
+Effective data analysis presents another significant challenge.
+Many agencies utilize commercial tools to sift through vast amounts of data, identifying trends that enhance operational efficiency.
+A recent MeriTalk study revealed that federal IT executives believe Big Data could help agencies save over $500 billion while also fulfilling mission objectives.

-Custom-developed Big Data tools are also aiding agencies in analyzing their data.
-For instance, the Oak Ridge National Laboratory’s Computational Data Analytics Group has made its Piranha data analytics system available to other agencies.
-This system has helped medical researchers identify a link that can alert doctors to potential aortic aneurysms before they occur.
-It is also used for more routine tasks, such as filtering through resumes to match job candidates with hiring managers.
+Custom-developed Big Data tools are also empowering agencies to meet their analytical needs.
+For instance, the Computational Data Analytics Group at Oak Ridge National Laboratory has made its Piranha data analytics system available to other agencies.
+This system has assisted medical researchers in identifying links that alert doctors to aortic aneurysms before they occur.
+It is also employed for more routine tasks, such as screening resumes to match job candidates with hiring managers.

 Building A Robot from the Ground Up

-28 HoursIn this instructor-led, live training, participants will learn how to construct a robot using Arduino hardware and the Arduino (C/C++) programming language.
+28 HoursIn this instructor-led, live training, participants will learn how to build a robot using Arduino hardware and the Arduino (C/C++) language.

 By the end of this training, participants will be able to:

-- Develop and operate a robotic system that integrates both software and hardware components
+- Build and operate a robotic system that includes both software and hardware components

-- Assemble motors, sensors, and microcontrollers into a functional robot
+- Assemble motors, sensors and microcontrollers into a working robot

 - Design the mechanical structure of a robot